slackapi/java-slack-sdk/docs/guides/socket-mode.md

     client.sendSocketModeResponse(ack);
   });

-  client.connect(); // Starts receiving messages from the Socket Mode server
+  client.connect(); // Start receiving messages from the Socket Mode server

-  client.disconnect(); // Disconnects from the server
+  client.disconnect(); // Disconnect from the server

-  client.connectToNewEndpoint(); // Issues a new WSS URL and connects to the URL }
+  client.connectToNewEndpoint(); // Issue a new WSS URL and connects to the URL }
 ```